NikhitaShankar97/movie-analytics-dashboard/README.md

   - Imported the movie ratings dataset from **MovieLens**.
   - Parsed and converted timestamp fields to date formats.
   - Split genres into separate rows for easier analysis.
-  - Exported the processed data to a CSV file for Tableau.
+  - Exported the processed data to CSV files named `processed_movie_ratings.csv` and `user_activity_by_hour.csv`.

 ### 2. Data Import (Tableau)
-- Imported the cleaned `processed_movie_ratings.csv` file into Tableau.
+- Imported the cleaned CSV files into Tableau.
 - Verified that fields such as `Genres Split`, `User Id`, `Rating`, and `Timestamp` were correctly formatted.
 - Joined the `processed_movie_ratings.csv` with `user_activity_by_hour.csv` using **User Id** and **Timestamp**.